VoICE Immunization Evidence: Gender Inequity

 Key Evidence: A study that examined the gender gap in immunization coverage in a rural area of Bangladesh showed that poverty, low maternal education, and second or higher birth order had a stronger negative effect on the likelihood of full immunization coverage for girls compared to boys.
 In other words, girls from households in this area that were below the poverty line were 11% less likely to be fully immunized than boys from households below the poverty line.
 Girls were also 6% less likely than boys to be fully vaccinated if their mothers did not attend high school and 5% less likely than boys to be vaccinated if they were not the first born child in the family.

-High female under-5 mortality rates, the result of gender bias, highlights the need for more proactive attention to the issue of postnatal sex discrimination.
+Gender bias, resulting in high female under-5 mortality rates, highlights the need for proactive attention to the issue of postnatal sex discrimination.

 Key Evidence: An analysis of under-5 mortality rates (U5MR) in India’s 35 states and union territories and 640 districts was conducted in order to estimate excess female mortality.
 When comparing India’s census data to data from 46 countries without gender bias, researchers found that more than 90% of districts had excess female mortality.
 The four largest states in northern India accounted for two-thirds of India’s total number.
 In more than 10% of northern Indian districts, excess U5MR exceeded 30 per 1000 live births, showing that geography is also a key factor in infant and child death among girls.
 Low economic development, gender inequity, and high fertility were the main predictors of excess female mortality.

 Key Evidence: A review of measles vaccination data found that female children experience substantially higher mortality risks from measles relative to male children and greater reductions in mortality with vaccination.
 In essence, vaccinating female children against measles provides them with the same survival chances as unvaccinated male children.

 Key Evidence: Across multiple studies reviewed, the effect of measles vaccine appears to be more beneficial to girls combating all-cause mortality when differences between vaccine effect in boys and girls was assessed.